nodebeanyaoku/project-ml-microservice-kubernetes/README.md

 * Run via kubectl

-### files
+### Prject Files

-docker_out.txt: Terminal output which has log info after running prediction to docker container kubernetes_out.txt: Terminal output which has log info after running prediction to kubernetes cluster config.yml: Circeci config yaml file app.py: Flask script
+* docker_out.txt: Terminal output which has log info after running prediction to docker container
+* kubernetes_out.txt: Terminal output which has log info after running prediction to kubernetes cluster
+* config.yml: Circeci config yaml file
+* app.py: Flask script
-Dockerfile: The Dockerfile contains all the commands used to build and run a docker image make_prediction.sh: The source code is responsible for passing data through a trained, machine learning model, and giving back a predicted value for the house price.
+* Dockerfile: The Dockerfile contains all the commands used to build and run a docker image
+* make_prediction.sh: The source code is responsible for passing data through a trained, machine learning model, and giving back a predicted value for the house price.
-Makefile: This is used test software, install software, build scripts, collect and run taaks requirements.txt: conatins the libraries of install dependencies run_docker.sh: To run and build a docker image run_kubernetes.sh: To deploy application using kubectl upload_docker.sh: upload your built image to docker
+* Makefile: This is used test software, install software, build scripts, collect and run taaks
+* requirements.txt: conatins the libraries of install dependencies
+* run_docker.sh: To run and build a docker image
+* run_kubernetes.sh: To deploy application using kubectl
+* upload_docker.sh: upload your built image to docker